 Shared commitment to ethical principles is essential to the educational purposes and fairness of the academic enterprise.
 Occidental College assumes that students and faculty will embrace a high ethical standard for academic work.
 Fundamental to academic ethics is a spirit of honor.
 A spirit of honor thrives when students challenge each other to attain the highest levels of scholarship, civility, and responsibility.
 In all work, students shall behave conscientiously, taking and giving credit where credit is due, avoiding even an appearance of impropriety, and when in doubt, consulting the instructor or other knowledgeable persons as to whether particular conduct, collaboration, and/or acknowledgment of sources is appropriate.
 Students also shall report suspected misconduct and participate in an academic disciplinary hearing if required.

 Academic misconduct occurs when a student misrepresents others' work as her/his own or otherwise behaves so as to unfairly advantage her/himself or another student academically.
 Examples of misconduct include cheating and plagiarism and failure to report suspected academic misconduct.
-If this or other misconduct occurs to any extent in connection with any academic work, it will be subject to disciplinary action.
+If misconduct occurs to any extent in connection with any academic work, it will be subject to disciplinary action.

 Cheating occurs when a student attempts to complete or take credit for work by any dishonest means or assists another in doing so.
 Some examples of cheating include, but are not limited to, lying to obtain an academic advantage; copying from another’s exam or assignment or collaborating on an exam or assignment, unless specifically allowed by the instructor; submitting the same work in more than one course without instructor permission; falsifying data collected in research or laboratory courses; taking or receiving copies of an exam without the permission of the instructor; and using notes or other information devices inappropriate to the test conditions.